inducer/cnd/README.rst

 is done on the dimension declaration.
 You may shoot yourself in the foot any way you like.

-If the layout is given as `"c"` or not given at all, the following things are true:
+If the layout is given as `"c"` or `"row-major"` or not given at all, the following things are true:

 * The array is laid out in row-major order.
+* The `end` index is taken to be exclusive, if specified.
+* The `start` index defaults to 0.

+If the layout is given as `"col-major"`, the following things are true:

+* The array is laid out in column-major order.
 * The `end` index is taken to be exclusive, if specified.
 * The `start` index defaults to 0.